 You’re Posting Your Relationship On Social Media Too Much

-I was six months into my last relationship when I decided to post my then-boyfriend on social media.
-Not long after I uploaded the “pop-out” pictures, I received an onslaught of messages questioning the nature of the relationship.
+Six months into my last relationship, I decided to post my then-boyfriend on social media.
+Not long after I uploaded the “pop-out” pictures, I received an onslaught of messages questioning the nature of our relationship.

 Girls I vaguely knew sent messages that threw some slight shade at myself and my relationship.
 “Y’all cute or whatever,” read one message.